-Discover one of the greatest collection of art and design at Victoria and Albert museum while you are in London.
+Discover one of the most significant collections of art and design at the Victoria and Albert Museum while you are in London.

-Victoria and Albert Museum is acknowledged as the greatest collections of art and design in the world.
-The museum has a rich collection of artefacts from many of the world’s richest cultures spanning more than 3000 years of time.
+Victoria and Albert Museum acknowledged as the most significant collections of art and design in the world.
+The museum has a rich collection of artefacts from many of the world’s wealthiest cultures spanning more than 3000 years.

-You can prefer the introduction tour at the Victoria and Albert museum and highlighting British collections.
-The tour can give more in details explanations of some of the pieces in the collection before you start your exploration.
+If you prefer the introduction tour at the Victoria and Albert Museum and highlighting the British collections, the Museum tour will give more in details explanations of some of the pieces in the collection section before you start your exploration.
 Discover the museum by joining well-guided tours through the outstanding galleries.
 You will discover hidden places, historic sites in London, which generally are unavailable to the visitors.
 Here we bring to your attention a few of recommended tours in V and A.

-The tours mentioned above are a few samples of ongoing tours at V&A. For some exhibitions when buying tickets are required, The Victoria and Albert museum offers free entry to members, under 12 years old and also free entry to up to two carers who are accompanying disable visitors.
+The tours mentioned above are a few samples of ongoing tours at V&A. For some exhibitions when buying tickets are required, The Victoria and Albert Museum offers free entry to members, under 12 years old and also free admission to up to two carers who are accompanying disable visitors.

 You will find that the works depict scenes from the lives of St. Peter and St. Paul.
-Originally these were only designs to guide the weavers of the royal family.
-But they are now treated as “cartoons” and are among the greatest artistic treasures in Britain.
-They were originally owned by the British Royal Family.
+Initially, these were only designs to guide the weavers of the royal family.
+But they are now treated as “cartoons” and are among the most significant artistic treasures in Britain.
+The British Royal Family formerly owned them.
 However, since 1865, they have been on loan to the Victoria and Albert Museum.
 While thinking deeply about the history of cartoons and the relationship between painting and tapestry weaving, you will be lost unconsciously in the arena of arts.

 Sculpture galleries will now add further attraction to you where you will discover some fabulous sculpture mostly of West European sculpture dated from the 4th century to the end of the 19th century.

-The cast collection of Victoria and Albert Museum is an excellent and unique example of the artistic taste of Victorian curators and audiences.
+The cast collection of the Victoria and Albert Museum is an excellent and unique example of the artistic taste of Victorian curators and audiences.
 It includes the most popular cast of Michelangelo’s sixteenth-century ‘David’.
-Also, you can find the cast of the first-century-AD Trajan’s Column, and of the spectacular sixteenth-century tomb of St. Sebaldus.
+Also, you can find the cast of the first-century-AD Trajan’s Column and the magnificent sixteenth-century tomb of St. Sebaldus.

 Also, furniture, jewellery, textile and ceramics collections are other attraction for the visitors.
 The Victoria and Albert museum arrange evening events program features talks and discussions with leading figures in the worlds of fashion, architecture, and design.

-The arrangement of foods and lunches for the visitors is also good.
+The arrangement of foods and lunches for visitors is also suitable.
 The Victoria and Albert museum’s cafe has some delicious lunch offerings, all of which are cheap and reasonably priced.

 Please always check the updated opening hours as might be closed.
 The only closing dates are 24,25 and 26th of December.
-You can also contact the museum for advance booking or further information on +44 0800 912.
+You can also contact the museum for booking or further information on +44 0800 912.

-How to get to Victoria and Albert Museum?
+How to get to the Victoria and Albert Museum?

 If you Buy Hop on Hop off Bus tours tickets, don’t worry the Bus tours will take you there.

-If you like, you can plan your journey to Victoria and Albert museum by using the Journey Planner.
+If you like, you can plan your journey to the Victoria and Albert Museum by using the Journey Planner.
 If you decide to find hotels near the Victoria and Albert Museum or hotels in the South Kensington area, click on the Links to book your place.